 IN-COUNTRY LOGISTICS AND SUPPORT

 Q: What will my host diocese provide for me while I am with them?

 A: The host diocese provides housing, meaningful work, and a local mentor.
 Depending on the location, housing ranges from family stays to private apartments.

 Q: What is the role of the Mission Personnel Office while I am overseas?

 A: The Mission Personnel staff will provide pastoral care and logistical support while you are overseas.
-Staff members follow blogs and Facebook updates and are available to talk on the phone, Skype, WhatsApp, and via e-mail.
+Staff members follow blogs and Facebook updates and are available to talk on the phone, Zoom, WhatsApp, and via e-mail.
 Staff members will also assist with travel arrangements, health insurance questions and issues, and reimbursements for program-related costs.

 Q: What is the role of my home parish and diocese?

 A: While the Mission Personnel staff will keep in touch with you during your year of service, we also expect that your home parish and diocese will do the same.
 They should pray for you, follow your blog, and keep in touch with you.

 Q: What are the Mission Personnel Office’s expectations of me?